Large induced forests in planar multigraphs: The variant without -faces

 \item Each parallel edge has charge $-\frac{k+1}{2k}$.

 \item Each non-parallel edge has charge $1$.

 \item The pot is empty (has charge $0$). \end{itemize}

 We redistribute charges in two stages.
-The following are the charge redistribution rules of the first stage. \begin{itemize} \item[(R1)] For each E-NB-cycle $C$, the $4$-face of its exclusive interior gives charge $1$ to $C$.
+The following are the charge redistribution rules of the first stage. \begin{itemize} \item[(R1)] Each E-NB-cycle takes charge $1$ from the $4$-face of its exclusive interior.

-\item[(R2)] For each NE-NL-cycle $C$, one arbitrary non-parallel edge in its exclusive interior gives charge $1$ to $C$.
+\item[(R2)] Each NE-NL-cycle takes charge $1$ from one arbitrary non-parallel edge in its exclusive interior.

-\item[(R3)] For each NE-L1-cycle $C$, the unique non-parallel edge in its interior gives charge $1$ to $C$ and the $4$-face of its interior gives charge $1$ to $C$.
+\item[(R3)] Each NE-L1-cycle takes charge $1$ from the unique non-parallel edge in its interior and takes charge $1$ from the $4$-face of its interior.

-\item[(R4)] For each NE-L2-cycle $C$, each of two arbitrary non-parallel edges in its interior gives charge $1$ to $C$. \end{itemize}
+\item[(R4)] Each NE-L2-cycle takes charge $1$ from each of two arbitrary non-parallel edges in its interior. \end{itemize}

 The following are the charge redistribution rules of the second stage. \begin{itemize} \item[(R5)] All $2$-cycles give all their charges to the pot.

 \item[(R6)] Each parallel edge takes charge $\frac{k+1}{2k}$ from the pot. \end{itemize}